-The crinkle of wrapping paper, the softness of tiny woollen baby booties, and the sheer excitement among expectant mums – baby showers are a truly special life moment to plan for.
+The crinkle of wrapping paper, the softness of tiny woollen baby booties, and the sheer excitement among expectant mums – baby shower planning is a special honour.

 It’s also the time to set aside the usual jokes you might make about your best mate giving birth to a little monster, or constantly asking if her belly button has popped yet (no blame – we’ve all cracked these jokes with siblings or best friends before).

-Here are a few key baby shower rules to live by.
+Here are a few key baby shower planning rules to live by.

 1. Don’t completely surprise the mum

 Not only do you want to avoid a shock so big that it jumpstarts the labour process, you also don’t want to put your mate on the spot when she’s not feeling up to it.

 She may be dealing with nausea, discomfort, general fatigue, or any number of other difficult situations that can pop up (belly button excluded) later in a pregnancy.
 She might also have staked out the couch and Netflix for the day, and we all know how upsetting it is to have those kinds of plans upended.